phamthanhsang-cs/SOC-in-my-Pocket/deployment/active-directory/adds.md

-# Active Directory Domain Service for SOCIMP
+# Active Directory Domain Services (ADDS) for SOCIMP

 ## Overview

-This document outlines the Active Directory Domain Services (ADDS) implementation for the SOCIMP project includes organization structure.
+This document outlines the implementation of Active Directory Domain Services (ADDS) for the SOCIMP project, including the organizational structure.

-Its not step-by-step implementation, guide you how to install a Windows Server and promote it do Domain Controller, install ADDS, stuffs like that since you could found it from anywhere, methods are the same.
+This is not a step-by-step guide on installing Windows Server, promoting it to a Domain Controller, or setting up ADDS, as such information is widely available.
+Instead, this document focuses on the design and implementation specifics tailored for SOCIMP.

 ## Design Principles

 The ADDS implementation follows these key principles:

-- **Security:** Properly structured OUs, minimal privilege principle, and GPO hardening.
+- **Security:** Properly structured Organizational Units (OUs), the principle of least privilege, and Group Policy Object (GPO) hardening.
 - **Scalability:** Designed to support future expansion.
-- **Manageability:** Clear distinction between user and computer accounts.
+- **Manageability:** Clear distinction between user and computer accounts for streamlined management.

 ## Organizational Hierarchy